U.S. judge allows first transgender person to sue under disability law

 Being transgender is not considered a disorder by the American Psychiatric Association, but it can give rise to gender dysphoria, a type of anxiety that may require medical treatment.
 Gender dysphoria forms Blatt's basis for making a claim under the ADA.

+Leeson, from the Eastern District of Pennsylvania, found that simply being transgender would be insufficient to bring a case, but that gender dysphoria was a medical condition worthy of protection against discrimination.

+He also said the law should be broadly construed to give people with disabilities recourse to pursue discrimination claims.

-Blatt is suing her former employer, the retail chain Cabela's Inc, for sex discrimination, saying she was fired after a pattern of harassment that included denying her use of the women's bathroom and temporarily forcing her to wear a name tag with her male name given at birth.
+Blatt is suing her former employer, the retail chain Cabela's Inc, for sex discrimination, saying she was fired after harassment that included denying her use of the women's bathroom and temporarily forcing her to wear a name tag with her male name given at birth.

 Blatt, 36, worked at the Cabela's store in Hamburg, Pennsylvania, in 2006 and 2007.
-She was fired, she said, when Cabela's alleged she threatened a co-worker's child during an altercation at work, a claim Blatt denies.
+She was fired, she said, when Cabela's alleged she threatened a co-worker's child during an altercation at work, an accusation Blatt denies.

 Cabela's representatives did not respond to after-hours requests for comment.
 The company previously declined to comment because the litigation was pending.

-The ADA passed in 1990 as a landmark law protecting people with disabilities.
-But the lawsuit, filed in 2014, challenges a little-known clause in ADA that "disability" shall not include "transsexualism."
+The ADA was passed in 1990 as a landmark law protecting people with disabilities.
+But the lawsuit, filed in 2014, challenges a little-known clause in the act that "disability" shall not include "transsexualism."

-Vanguri said she would have preferred that the judge had ruled on the constitutional question, but that this was still a victory because of similar cases that other plaintiffs filed after Blatt.
+Vanguri said Leeson's ruling will help others who want to bring claims under the ADA.

-"Other courts will look to this decision," Vanguri said.
-"I'm hopeful we will be able to expand civil rights for transgender people just a little."
+"I'm hopeful we will be able to expand civil rights for transgender people just a little," she said.